Policies and Guidlines

 The mission of the NBBTP is to prepare biosafety and biocontainment professionals of the highest caliber to meet the needs of the biomedical emerging disease and civilian biodefense research communities through the 21st century.

-- U.S. citizen, U.S. permanent resident, or a national of the United States
+- ● U.S. citizen, permanent resident, or a national of the United States.

-- Graduate or post-graduate with academic degree(s) in microbiology, public health, medicine (human or veterinary), or other allied sciences (industrial hygiene, engineering, etc.)
+- ● Post- Baccalaureate, graduate or post-graduate with academic degree(s) in microbiology, public health, medicine (human or veterinary), or other allied sciences (industrial hygiene, engineering, etc.).

-- Meets all requirements established under federal regulations & policies necessary to work with Select Agents
+- ● Meets all requirements established under federal regulations and policies necessary to work with Select Agents.

-- Must be able to travel to participate in multi-week assignments.
+- ● Must be able to travel to participate in multi-week assignments which may require travel and temporary duty station relocation.

 The NBBTP Fellowship is a two-year commitment.
 Fellowships are funded and offered in one year increments.
 Fellows do not incur a service payback obligation to the NBBTP, NIH, NIAID, or Frontline Foundation upon completion of the Fellowship.